cosmos/sdk-tutorials/academy/2-main-concepts/modules.md

 <HighlightBox type="synopsis">

+Modules are functional components that address application-level concerns such as tokens or governance.
+Cosmos SDK includes numerous ready-made modules that are composed into applications so that application developers focus on the truly unique aspects of their application.

-This section tackles modules.
-Taking a look at the following sections is recommended to better understand modules in the Cosmos SDK:
+Review the following sections to better understand modules in the Cosmos SDK:

 * [Transactions](./transactions.md)
 * [Messages](./messages.md)